BlaineHeffron/WaveformML/README.md

 Machine learning tools for waveform analysis.

 ## Install
+Recommended to use conda installation manager. https://docs.conda.io/projects/conda/en/latest/user-guide/install/

-To use, first install the following dependencies.
+To use, first install the following dependencies pytorch version 1.6 or higher, see https://pytorch.org/get-started/locally/

-I used the conda package manager to install these.
+On linux with GPU support, cuda version 10.2, this command is

+    conda install pytorch torchvision cudatoolkit=10.2 -c pytorch

+With no GPU support, the command is

-    conda install -c pytorch pytorch=1.6
+    conda install pytorch torchvision cpuonly -c pytorch

+Then, install pytorch-lightning and optuna

     conda install -c conda-forge optuna
-    conda install -c conda-forge omegaconf
     conda install -c conda-forge pytorch-lightning

+Then install remaining dependencies:

-    conda install -c conda-forge gitpython
+    conda install gitpython
     conda install json
     conda install yaml
     conda install hdf5
     conda install git

+I used the conda package manager to install these.

+    conda install -c conda-forge optuna
+    conda install -c conda-forge pytorch-lightning

 ## Usage

     python main.py <name of config.json file>

-output is logged in model/<model name>/runs/<experiment name>/version_<n> where n is the (n-1)th run of the experiment
+output is logged in

+    model/<model name>/runs/<experiment name>/version_<n>

+where n is the (n-1)th run of the experiment

 Requirements for the config file are shown in config_requirements.json.
 This can be used as a template.
 A full example config file is found in config/examples